-The Defense Finance and Accounting Service website address for reporting a death is http://www.dfas.mil/retiredmilitary/survivors/retiree-death.html .
+The Defense Finance and Accounting Service website address is https://www.dfas.mil/retiredmilitary/survivors/Retiree-death/ .
 Survivors can access this website and report the death using the "fast form" to report the passing of a retiree.
 If the survivor needs personal assistance with the report, he or she can call 1-800-321-1080.

 Military Funeral Honors: http://www.military.com/benefits/burial-and-memorial/military-funeral-honors.html

 The Traveling Vietnam Memorial Wall: http://www.travelingwall.us See the schedule for the current year.

 The National Do Not Call List: http://www.donotcall.gov Here you can register your number, file a complaint, get consumer info.

 Veterans' Benefits Handbook: On this website, you can BUY a copy of the 2014 Handbook, or Download a copy for FREE.

 Welcome to the National Cryptologic Museum Foundation's (NCMF) website - http://cryptologicfoundation.org/ .
 The NCMF is a not-for-profit 501(c )(3) organization that was established in April 1996 to provide direct support to the National Security Agency's National Cryptologic Museum.